Understanding Market Volatility During Short Squeezes

 There are many technical factors must align for a short squeeze, some of them are given below;

 | High Short Interest | This is the percentage of a company’s total shares that are currently held short.
-If 20% or more of the “float” is shorted, the stock is a prime candidate for a squeeze. |
+If 20% or more of the “float” is shorted, the stock may attract market attention. |

 | Days to Cover (Short Ratio) | This is the total short interest divided by the average daily trading volume.
 If a stock has a “days to cover” ratio of 10, it means it would take ten full days of average trading for all short sellers to buy back their shares.
 A higher ratio indicates a higher potential for a squeeze. |

-| Low Float | If a company has a small number of shares available for the public to trade, even a small increase in buying demand can cause a massive price swing. |
+| Low Float | If a company has a small number of shares available for the public to trade, even a small increase in buying demand can cause a sharp price movement. |

 | Borrowing Costs | Short sellers must pay interest to borrow shares.
-If the cost to borrow (the “rebate rate”) spikes, short sellers may be forced to exit their positions simply because it has become too expensive to stay in the trade. |
+If the cost to borrow (the “rebate rate”) spikes, short sellers may be may choose to exit their positions simply because it has become too expensive to stay in the trade. |

 Psychology of the Squeeze